jsiegenthaler/homebridge-eosstb/README.md

 * **Default Profile Support**: The default profile on start-up of the set-top box is used for the channel list if no other profile is configured for the plugin.

 * **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
-A subsequent press of Volume Up or Volume Down cancels the mute (TV dependent).
-The triple-press timing is configurable.
+A subsequent tap of Volume Up or Volume Down cancels the mute (TV dependent).
+The triple-tap timing is configurable.

 * **Robust Session Handler**: If the web session or mqtt sessions are lost, the plugin will automatically try to reconnect.